 - Select and open the Excel file report that will be part of the new dashboard.

-- Select More options (…) > Edit, to open the report in the Editing view.
+- Select More options (…), then Edit to open the report in the Editing view.

-- Hover over a visualization, this will reveal the hidden options.
-Select the Pin icon to add the tile to the dashboard (Figure A).
+- Hover over a visualization.
+This will reveal the hidden options.
+Select the Pin icon to add the tile to the dashboard (Figure B).

-- Select New Dashboard, then name it (Figure B).
+- Select New Dashboard, then name it (Figure C).

 - Click on Go To Dashboard.